-It can be said that leadership is similar to teamwork with the added additional of responsibility.
-Good leaders are highly sought after by employees even if you are not being hired for a management job due to their positive qualities.
+It can be said that leadership is similar to teamwork with added responsibility.
+Due to their positive qualities, good leaders are highly sought after by employers even if they are not being hired for a management job.
 A leader must be brave, build trust among team members, be inspirational and good at delegating tasks.

 You can gain leadership skills by volunteering to head up a community project or applying for a position of authority within a club or society.
 You might also like to consider volunteering to assist in running an event or activity at UBD.

-Assignments, deadlines and university life together the social pressure to excel academically and achieve a successful career can easily lead to an increase in stress levels.
+Assignments, deadlines and university life, together with the social pressure to excel academically and achieve a successful career can easily lead to an increase in stress levels.

-According to Selye, stress is someone's reaction towards an environmental demand and is a normal occurrence.
-During normal levels of stress our body releases hormone’s meant for survival which can help boost the immune system.
-However high levels of stress can be detrimental to our academic and personal life if left unchecked.
+According to Hungarian scientist Hans Selye, stress is someone's reaction towards an environmental demand and is a normal occurrence.
+During normal levels of stress, our body releases hormones meant for survival which can help boost the immune system.
+However, high levels of stress can be detrimental to our academic and personal life if left unchecked.